Want to visit the best New Orleans attractions? And save money doing so?

 French Quarter Walking Tour

 You can definitely walk around the French Quarter on your own, soaking up the atmosphere and appreciating the unique French and Spanish style architecture, pausing to listen to the jazz buskers on Royal Street as you are meandering.
 (Perhaps exploring Bourbon Street if you AREN’T visiting New Orleans with kids.)

-However, a French Quarter walking tour is a fantastic way to learn more of the history of the first city of New Orleans.
+However, a French Quarter walking tour is a fantastic way to learn more about the history of the first city of New Orleans.

-I absolutely love the French Quarter and have spent hours walking around, with many pit stops for beignets at Café Du Monde, not to mention fancy and delicious meals at many of it s restaurant.
+I absolutely love the French Quarter and have spent hours walking around, with many pit stops for beignets at Café Du Monde, not to mention fancy and delicious meals at many of its restaurants.

 Oh, and a jazz concert or theater show or two!